SAFETAG/SAFETAG/content/ADIDS/network_access_traffic/deepening/part_one.md

   * *Guide:* [“Zenmap GUI Users' Guide”](http://nmap.org/book/zenmap.html) (Zenmap GUI Users' Guide)
   * *Guide:* [“OS Detection”](http://nmap.org/book/man-os-detection.html) (nmap Reference Guide)

-#### Identifying servers and network hardware
+#### Identifying servers and network hardware [STUB]

   * Identifying up-stream devices with traceroute
-    * No, were serious were going to cover traceroute.
-But, just as a reminder to use it. *sigh
+    * No, we are serious were going to cover traceroute.
+Just as a reminder to use it.
   * Enumerating the techniques used earlier in this section up the network chain *NOTE:*{.note} ONLY do this within the LAN.
 If a device might be outside of the LAN you do not want to get caught up in mistakenly hacking a local ISP.
   * Documenting Finding